What will the atmosphere be like at the 2023 Women’s in Australia and New Zealand?

 Given the rising popularity of women’s football globally, this World Cup will likely draw record audiences, both on the ground and via television.

 Fans from over 120 countries can already count themselves as ticket holders for the event.
-FIFA announced earlier this month that the 2023 Women’s World Cup happening is set to break records as the most highly attended women’s sports event in history, with ticket sales surpassing one million.
+FIFA announced earlier this month that the 2023 Women’s World Cup happening is set to break as the most highly attended women’s sports event in history, with ticket sales surpassing one million.

 These goers can also participate in numerous events in addition to the matches during the tournament.
 FIFA will introduce the FIFA Fan Festival, held in all nine cities for the first time.
 This free event offers food, music, entertainment, games, and more.